LankanHawkeye/BEAR/README.md

 Next, run,
 	bash ./with_bootsrap_run_pipeline.sh ./input_file/input.csv

-Then, user will be asked to specify the number of lines (i.e., rows or observations) each bootstrap split should contain.
+Then, user will be asked to specify the number of lines each bootstrap split should contain.
 To assist this decision, the script will show a table with percentages and line.
 Once user makes the decision and input the number, the script will create the splits and folders named after the splits.

 The script will copy the content of ./bootsrap_scripts/ folder into each newly created folder.
 This will create an stable  folder structure for further processing.
 After the running of the script, please access each newly created folders in ./pipe_step_1_Bootsrapping/ folder and run the run_pipeline.sh.
 This will generate feature aggregates and feature ensembles.
 And, each one of them will be evaulation using Naive Bayes classifier, Support Vector Machine Classifier, and Random Forest Classifier. e.g.,